-- Effective dates. - Incorporation by reference approval date (see IBR Handbook). - Comment deadlines for an interim rule or direct final rule. - Extension of comment deadlines on an interim rule or direct final rule. - Expiration dates. - Compliance dates. - Confirmation of effective date. - Other dates the public may need to know, such as a suspension or a stay.
+- Effective dates. - Incorporation by reference approval date (see IBR Handbook). - Deadlines for receiving comments on an interim rule or direct final rule. - End date of extended comment deadlines on an interim rule or direct final rule. - Expiration dates. - Compliance dates. - Confirmation of effective date. - Other dates the public may need to know, such as a suspension or a stay.